leeola/aldente/README.md

-# Aldente (experimental)
+# Motley (experimental)

-An experimental tool to deployments and multi-machine management less mushy.
+An experimental non-opinionated tool to simplify a motley of deployment and multi-machine management needs.

 # License